craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Paste the text, select **Analyze headers**.

-1. Review the results, in particular the first header, that contains "Mailbox unavailable."
+1. Review the results, in particular the first header, that contains “Mailbox unavailable.”

 #### Task 3: Analyse Mail Flow using the portal